 This question helps employers gauge your ambition and long-term commitment.
 To make sure you stand out from other candidates, make sure your answer goes beyond the generic:

-• Be realistic and set targets that align with possible growth within the company.
+- Be realistic; state targets that align with possible growth within the company.

 Example: